imarranz/data-science-workflow-management/README.md

     * [d60_reporting]: Folder with report data.
 Finally data.

   * [docs]: Space for [Sphinx](https://www.sphinx-doc.org), [MkDocs](https://www.mkdocs.org/) or [Jupyterbooks](https://jupyterbook.org/) documentation.
 With jupyter notebooks is very easy to generate documentation using jupterbook.
+    * [MkDocs]: A very useful tool to make a website with documentation and results.
+Easy to configure and easy to generate.
+    * [Sphinx]: A powerfull documentation tool.
+Unfortunately, I have not yet use it.
+    * [Jupyterbooks]: A tool to gerenate a website from markdown or directly from jupyter notebooks.
+An example can be see here: [PyGenMet Manual](http://www.imarranz.com/pygenmet-manual/docs/index.html)

   * [images]: Images necessaries to documents that they are no generated with code.